User Guide

 Introduction

-Welcome to the WireframeSketcher User Guide.
-This guide is also available inside application and can be found at Help > Help Contents > WireframeSketcher User Guide.
 If you feel that you don’t need to read user guides then try at least skimming through the Keyboard Shortcuts section to get an idea of what’s available.
-It is also a good idea to familiarize yourself with the Wiki Syntax.
+It is also a good idea to familiarize yourself with the wiki syntax used for flexible text styling.

 top